 A speaker must understand “beauty” and should be able to produce “beauty” by design.

 There are quite a few things you’ll need to design as a speaker.
 PowerPoint slides, booklets, flyers, content teasers, stories, vocal variety, body language.
+These are all part of the arsenal of visual aids of a speaker.
 The creative use of each of the skills mentioned before needs the understanding of Design.

 I did tell you that some of these skills might sound like it’s only for the talented 1%.
 But is creativity so esoteric?
 Is it something you can’t master?
 It may not come naturally to everyone – but then, what does?
 Without mastering creativity will you ever become a unique speaker or be able to carve out a name for yourself in this infinitely inundated world?

-Creativity is essential to differentiate yourself.
+Creativity is essential to differentiate yourself with your visual aids.
 Without this skill you’ll be a me-too speaker, someone dying to get ahead without anything different to offer.
-Creativity is the way in which you use all the 6 skills previously mentioned, in a manner that no one else has – artistically.
+Creativity is the way in which you use all the 6 skills previously mentioned, in a manner that no one else has done.
+Artistically.

 These are the seven skills of a good public speaker.
 An equal mastery of all will make you a great of greats.